 Which products should I use on my period?

 This is really up to you!
 Different people choose different things, depending on what they’re comfortable with.
 Menstrual cups are a great choice - they help you keep your body safe from toxic chemicals and are good for the environment.
+Period panties are excellent choice for first periods.
 Other options are reusable or disposable pads and organic tampons.
 It can take practice getting comfortable with using any of these but after a few months, you’ll be a pro!